 Kids twirl around on a Merry Go-Round while water is pumped into a large reservoir holding tank.
 The PlayPump, under PlayPump International, is not cheap by any means at 14,000 dollars for one system, but is supposed to be more efficient and fun than a traditional hand-pump.
 Currently, there are over 700 installed and plans […]

 No, it is not a radical environmental group sounding the call this time around.
 It is the United Nations – Environment Programme, with the recent release of the report: UNEP Global Environmental Outlook: Environment for Development (GEO-4).
 This report assesses the state of the planet since 1987, and was drafted by over 390 experts in […]

-A recent posting on Science Daily, an on-line science news source, highlights research in collaboration with the University of Maryland – Center for Environmental Sciences on climate change and river flows.
+A recent posting on Science Daily highlights research in collaboration with the University of Maryland Center for Environmental Sciences on climate change and river flows.
 The article, Climate change and the world’s river basins: anticipating management options, is coauthored by authors from the United States, Sweden, Germany and Australia.
 This work was supported by the […]

-Parvathi Menon of The Hindu (India’s National Newspaper) writes a review on the recently released book (August 2007): Towards Water Wisdom: Limits, Justice, and Harmony by Ramaswamy R. Iyer Mr. Iyer is a leading water expert in India most known for his work on the Cauvery River dispute.
-This book focuses on water shortages in […]
+Parvathi Menon of The Hindu (India’s National Newspaper) writes a review on the recently released book (August 2007): Towards Water Wisdom: Limits, Justice, and Harmony by Ramaswamy R. Iyer.
+Iyer is a leading water expert in India most known for his work on the Cauvery River dispute.
+This book focuses on water shortages in India, […]

 Will micro-financing or micro-franchising increase the use of water purification in homes in developing countries?

-This is a question that faculty and students from the University of North Carolina – School of Public Health in collaboration with the Kenan-Flagler Business School and the Kenan Institute-Asia will attempt to answer, according to a UNC Press Release issued on October 5, 2007.
+This is a question faculty and students from University of North Carolina School of Public Health, the Kenan-Flagler Business School, and the Kenan Institute-Asia will attempt to answer.
 They will be working primarily in the Mekong Subregion of Asia.
 It is a main goal of the project to make available household water filters to those […]